Top 12 Compliance Risks that Can Affect Your GSA Schedule

-GSA Schedule contractors have to be familiar with the terms and conditions they agreed to with their contract and maintain contract compliance in order to avoid the risk of penalties, which can range from cancellation of sales to cancellation of their contract.
+This means that it is now especially important for GSA Schedule contractors to be familiar with the terms and conditions they agreed to with their contract and maintain contract compliance in order to avoid the risk of penalties.

 As GSA consultants, we know meeting compliance standards is the most important step to keeping your GSA Schedule contract in good standing and setting yourself up for success.
 To accomplish this, let’s learn about compliance risks for GSA Schedule contractors.